Engaging Digital Content

 - Can the creative industry of storytellers and artists collaborate with futurists and development experts to create original engaging educational content?
 The third iteration of EVOKE was developed in 2014.
 Supported by the World Bank's Innovation Fund, it was piloted in Spanish in Mexico and Colombia, in partnership with the University of Guadalajara (Mexico) and Uniminuto (Colombia).
 This version of EVOKE, which focused on food security, energy and water, was in Spanish.
 As part of this iteration, a creative narrative hackathon with Arizona State University was organized, which featured world-renowned science fiction authors from ASU's Project Hieroglyph as well as futurists, visual artists and subject area experts on a range of pressing global issues, and led to the creation of new content related to peace and literacy.

 - What is the role of technology and project-based learning in development of relevant 21st century skills?
 The fourth iteration of EVOKE took place in partnership with the Soacha campus of Uniminuto, targeting the town south of Bogota which has a large population of people displaced because of prior civil unrest in that country.
 This version of EVOKE took place in Spanish.
+See the results of the randomized control trial.

 - Can technology reach and impact out of school youth?
 A fifth iteration of EVOKE was implemented in July 2017, in partnership with World Vision in South Africa around the theme of Literacy.